ZKliio/OBD_Explorer/README.md

 1) Creates specific table to store battery pack related commands from key_signals
 2) Formats for string comparison strategy

-## Run files
-PlantModel_OBD/

-## Plant Model Server and Attack Server
-Various branches for different versions of Attack Server
-1) dynamic_scoring: Most updated, uses success counter to prioritize successful matches before re-sorting, add on to dynamic iteration
-2) dynamic_iteration: After each successful match, tag new field to initial identifier string; Re-sorts with new field attached to all strings
-3) static_iteration: Uses same initial list for subsequent comparisons (no updates)

 ## Testing algorithms (not important)
 ### cosine_similarity/